pgaston/teleopros2/README.md

 2. And, assuming you're using a Realsense camera - follow the instructions in [Hardware setup / sensors setup / Realsense](https://nvidia-isaac-ros.github.io/getting_started/hardware_setup/sensors/realsense_setup.html).
 For other sensors, minor mods needed (probably.)

-Testing:  Run this in the docker built environment.
+Testing:  Use the Realsense camera in the docker built environment.
 ```
 realsense-viewer
 ```